PLAYER OF THE YEAR

 Posey also is well-versed at shooting off corners, making her -- in Gillmen's words -- "a threat from anywhere on the field."

 Lauren Moyer, Central York: The University of North Carolina recruit is used to earning accolades.
 A two-time all-Division I pick, Moyer is on the U.S. Field Hockey's Futures Elite List and a member of the U.S. Junior National Indoor team.
-Moyer is an all-around player, as evidenced
+Moyer is an all-around player, as evidenced by her 20 goals and 12 defensive saves.

 Kelly Williamson, Central York: A junior defender, Williamson has the ability to carry the ball from one end of the field to the other.
 An aggressive player who plays the passing lanes well, Williamson had a goal and an assist.